Lucas-Czarnecki/Canadian-Federal-Elections/data/cleaned/README.md

 Folders `by-elections` and `general-elections` separate data according to `Election_Type`.
 The former organizes by-elections according to `Province_Territory` with each file containing every by-election that took place within a given province or territory.
 The latter saves results on every general election by `Election_Date`.

+The folder `supplementary` contains multiple files that may be of interest to researchers:
-The folder `supplementary` records the name, start date, and end date of every federal riding from 1867 to the present represented in the House of Commons.
-Users will find the data in .csv and .Rds format.
+* `FED_Ridings` presents data from Parlinfo's [Ridings](https://lop.parl.ca/sites/ParlInfo/default/en_CA/ElectionsRidings/Ridings) data set.
+The data lists the name, start date, and end date of every federal riding from 1867 to the present.
+* `Expected_Ridings` records the total number of constituencies in each general and by-election.
+Note that Canadian federal elections before 1966 featured dual-member ridings.
+Therefore, the number of ridings does not necessarily equal the number of seats in elections before this date.
+* `List_Ridings` Records the names of every constituency contested in every general and by-election since 1867.
+* Users will find each data set above in .csv and .Rds format.

 ## Variables: Election Results